-Medication for bacterial prostatitis.
-Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis The causes of chronic prostatitis
+Medical treatment of bacterial prostatitis.
+Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

-Do I need to drink antibiotics for prostatitis?
-Antibiotic therapy is necessary if the nature of the disease is infectious or bacterial.
+Do I need to take antibiotics for prostatitis?
+Antibacterial therapy is necessary if the nature of the disease is infectious or bacterial.
 There are five groups of drugs, the action of which is aimed at eliminating the pathogen that caused the development of the disease.

 What is prostatitis?

 Prostatitis is a disease in which the tissue of the prostate gland becomes inflamed.
-If the pathology is caused by an infection, prostatitis is called infectious, if the disease was provoked by bacteria (mycoplasma, chlamydia, Trichomonas), it belongs to bacterial.
+If the pathology is caused by an infection, the prostatitis is called infectious, if the disease was provoked by bacteria (mycoplasma, chlamydia, trichomonas), it is bacterial.
 Both types of prostatitis are treated with antibacterial drugs.
 In the absence of such therapy, the disease progresses.

 Spicy